piotrmoskala/flutter_members_widget/README.md

 # members_widget

-Check members.dart to find easy-to-use widget to show grouppd avatars e.g members of event.
+Check members.dart to find easy-to-use widget to show grouped avatars e.g members of some event

 ![](docs/screenshot1.png)

-with grouping items that cannot be shown on the screen
+with grouping items that cannot be shown on the screen beacuse widget is too small.

 ![](docs/screenshot2.png)

 ## Getting Started

-You have to extend your data model with mixin
+All you have to do is to extend your data model with `MemberMixin`

 ``` dart
 abstract class MemberMixin {